Upgrade Guide

 Font Awesome

-Checkout Font Awesome guide for more information : https://docs.fontawesome.com/web/setup/upgrade/whats-changed
+Checkout the Font Awesome guide for more information : https://docs.fontawesome.com/web/setup/upgrade/whats-changed

 Missing default permissions

-Some build-in permissions were missing from the database :
+Some built-in permissions were missing from the database :

 • uri_role